Tri-Cities, Washington: Columbia Generating Station

 The Columbia Generating Station operates ten miles outside of Richland and is the only nuclear power station in the Pacific Northwest.
-It uses a boiling water reactor with a type 5 layout and was relicensed 10 years to operate until 2043.
+It uses a boiling water reactor with a type 5 layout and is licensed to operate until 2043.
 After nine years of construction, the plant began operating after a long and costly construction process that resulted in the largest municipal bond default in U.S. history.
 Originally operated and owned by the Washington Public Power Supply System (WPPSS), the coalition changed its name to Energy Northwest in 1998 because of the negative association with the original name (commonly pronounced "Whoops" in place of WPPSS).
 WPPSS defaulted on $2.25 billion in bonds resulting in payments that exceeded $12,000 per customer, an amount which was finally paid out in 1992 (10 years later).
 Its 1,190 gross megawatts can power the city of Seattle, and is equivalent to about 10 percent of the electricity generated in Washington and 4 percent of all electricity used in the Pacific Northwest and has several safeguards to protect against seismic, natural, or terrorist threats.